 Service during the War

 In June 1759, the regiment was part of Imhoff's Corps operating in Hesse.
-On July 22, during the French offensive in West Germany, Wangenheim's Corps, now numbering some 10,000 men, took new positions near Minden with the Bückeburg Infantry encamped near the windwill before Petershagen.
-On August 1, the regiment took part in the battle of Minden where it was deployed in Wangenheim's Corps between Kutenhausen and the Weser, in the first line of the infantry centre, escorting the Schaumburg-Lippe-Bückeburg detachment of Artillery.
+On July 22, during the French offensive in western Germany, Wangenheim's Corps, now numbering some 10,000 men, took new positions near Minden with the Bückeburg Infantry encamped near the windwill before Petershagen.
+On August 1, the regiment took part in the Battle of Minden where it was deployed in Wangenheim's Corps between Kutenhausen and the Weser, in the first line of the infantry centre, escorting the Schaumburg-Lippe-Bückeburg detachment of Artillery.

 Description of the uniform of 1762 based on Wilmans' document kept in the Staatsarchiv Bückeburg.

-|Coat||blue with 6 pewter buttons on each side and 2 pewter butoons at the waist on the left side
+|Coat||blue with 6 pewter buttons on each side and 2 pewter buttons at the waist on the left side

 NCOs wore the same uniform as privates with the following distinctions:

 - silver braid edging the collar and the cuffs

 Hereafter, we present tentative reconstructions of the colours of Schaumburg-Lippe-Bückeburg Infantry at the time of the Seven Years' War.
 It is mentioned that, during this period, the regiment carried two colours: a light blue and a light red.